Document Actions

 Career Options / Career Opportunities

-Graduates of Transition Management work as project managers and consultants in private and public organisations involved in transition and development cooperation at national, supranational and international levels.
-They find employment as managers and specialists in private enterprises active in industry, the agricultural and nutritional sector, trade, banks, and financial services.
+Graduates of Transition Management work as project managers and consultants in private and public organisations involved in transition and development cooperation at the national, supranational and international levels.
+They find employment as managers and specialists in private enterprises in industry, the agricultural and nutritional sector, trade, banking, and financial services.

-The graduation also allows entering a career as (junior) scientist in universities and non-university research institutions or as chief executive or public officer in national public administrations, ministries, EU institutions as well as in non-governmental organisations in the non-profit sector, think tanks, or representations of interest groups.
+The degree also qualifies graduates for careers as (junior) scientists in universities and non-university research institutions or as managers or civil servants in national public administrations, ministries, EU institutions, as well as in non-governmental organisations in the non-profit sector, think tanks, or representations of interest groups.

 Contact